irfanikhan/Frenzy-store/README.md

+# React Native Application

+To run the application locally, you must have setup development environment https://reactnative.dev/docs/environment-setup

-# Follow the steps to run the application
+## Follow the steps to run the application

 - Clone this repo
 - Navigate to the cloned repo